Bexar County, Texas: Native Americans and the Texas-Indian Wars

-Natives that lived in the county included the Lipan Apache, Payaya, Tonkawa, Comanche, Shawnee, and Lenape Indians.
+Natives that lived in the county included the Lipan Apache, Payaya, Tonkawa, and Comanche.
 From the early 1700s to the late 1800s, the county was a target of several raids and attacks by Native Americans, mainly Comanches and Kiowas.
-In 1831, a presidial company exterminated a band of Comanches in the western part of the county.In 1840, Comanches and Texans fought at the Council House Fight in what was supposed to be a peaceful meeting.
+In 1831, a presidial company exterminated a band of Comanches in the western part of the county.
+In 1840, Comanches and Texans fought at the Council House Fight in what was supposed to be a peaceful meeting.
 On March 5, 1856, six Comanches attacked and killed two settlers on Cibolo Creek.In 1869, Kickapoos stole horses and killed settlers in the county.
 In 1870, Comanches killed Helotes settlers and stole horses.
 Also, in 1871, Indians raided the Maverick Ranch in the northwestern part of the county.
 The last Indian raid in the county occurred on July 9, 1873, when a raiding party of Indians and Mexicans killed settlers, including a well known Indian fighter, John Frank Green, in the northwestern part of the county, also relatively close to Helotes.